📞 24/7 Emergency Call Line: (385) 250-2863

 Scenario 2: Frozen Pipes in Pre-1990s Apartment Buildings

-The Event: A prolonged cold snap causes a copper supply line to burst in the ceiling of a second-floor unit in an older apartment building near the Layton Hills Mall.
+The Event: A prolonged cold snap causes a copper supply line to burst in the ceiling of an apartment building near the Layton Hills Mall.
 Water floods the unit, pouring down into the first-floor unit below.

 Scenario 3: Ice Dams and Roof Leaks on Townhome Communities